RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

 Ways to contribute
 ==================

-Godot Engine is a non-profit, community-driven free and open source project.
+Rebel Toolbox is a non-profit, community-driven free and open source project.
-Almost all (but our lead dev Juan, more on that below) developers are working *pro bono* on their free time, out of personal interest and for the love of creating a libre engine of exceptional quality.
+All developers are working
+*pro bono* on their free time, out of personal interest and for the love of creating a libre engine of exceptional quality.

-This means that to thrive, Godot needs as many users as possible to get involved by contributing to the engine.
+This means that to thrive, Rebel Toolbox needs as many users as possible to get involved by contributing.
 There are many ways to contribute to such a big project, making it possible for everybody to bring something positive to the engine, regardless of their skill set:

--  **Be part of the community.** The best way to contribute to Godot and help it become ever better is simply to use the engine and promote it by word-of-mouth, in the credits or splash screen of your games, blog posts, tutorials, videos, demos, gamedev or free software events, support on the Q&A, forums, Contributors Chat, Discord, etc. Participate!
+-  **Be part of the community.** The best way to contribute to Rebel Toolbox and help it become ever better is simply to use the Rebel Engine and promote it by word-of-mouth, in the credits or splash screen of your games, blog posts, tutorials, videos, demos, gamedev or free software events, etc. Participate!
    Being a user and advocate helps spread the word about our great engine, which has no marketing budget and can therefore only rely on its community to become more mainstream.

--  **Make games.** It's no secret that, to convince new users and especially the industry at large that Godot is a relevant market player, we need great games made with Godot.
-We know that the engine has a lot of potential, both for 2D and 3D games, but given its young age we still lack big releases that will draw attention to Godot.
+-  **Make games.** It's no secret that, to convince new users and especially the industry at large that Rebel Engine is a relevant market player, we need great games made with Rebel Engine.
+We know that the engine has a lot of potential, both for 2D and 3D games, but given its young age we still lack big releases that will draw attention to Rebel Engine.
 So keep working on your awesome projects, each new game increases our credibility on the gamedev market!

 -  **Get involved in the engine's development.** This can be by contributing